whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #27<br/>Practice bravery</div>
 <div class="rev-act-body">Think of a fear that you're avoiding right now.
 You may have lied to someone and you're afraid of owning up to it, or you're afraid of quitting an unsatisfying job or asking an attractive person on a date.
 Face your fear, recognize that you can handle whatever comes, and do the thing you're afraid to do.</div></div>

-#### Build a Healthy Community by Building Spiritual Strength with Others
+#### Building a Healthy Community Starts with You

+Like a healthy nation, in a healthy community people have high standards for themselves and others so that integrity, generosity, care for the Earth, respect for children, and other beautiful qualities are widespread and normal.
 If you've completed the revolutionary activities so far, you're well on your way to building a healthy community with others.

 You've practiced standing for what's right and supporting others when they take a stand.
 You've practiced giving generously and receiving graciously.
 You've practiced cultivating gratitude, giving your sacred gifts, and forming relationships of reciprocity where people share with each other over time.

 You've practiced receiving the Earth's gifts with gratitude, and giving back to the Earth.
 You've questioned your assumptions, practiced bravery, and channeled your anger in productive ways.

 You've joined with other people into groups that continually share with each other, and where people can safely speak their heart.
-Practicing holding yourself and others to high standards makes it easy for others to do the same for you.
+You've practiced holding yourself and others to high standards and making it easy for others to do the same for you.

 And if you haven't completed all the activities on the first read-through of this book, that's ok!
-They are life-long practices.
-It's ok to read this book again ;)
+These are life-long practices, meant to be done over and over till they become a way of life.
+If you haven't started, that's ok too.
+Go back through the book and start now.

+#### Build a Healthy Community by Building Spiritual Strength with Others

-One approach to building healthy community is to build the _most amazing friendships ever._ What kinds of friends do you want to have?
+A great way to begin building a healthy community, and eventually a healthy nation, is to build the _most amazing friendships ever._

+What kinds of friends do you want to have?
 Do you want friends who have your back no matter what, who share and always tell the truth, who care about the Earth and enjoy life?
 If you want friends like that, what kind of friend would you need to be?

-Many people like this exist.
+There are so many people that want friendships like this.
 Whether you meet people online, at shops, at political events, anarchist spaces, in your neighborhood, or just by chance, many people long for such beautiful relationships, and they will be glad to meet you.

-Find others who also want such rich friendships, and practice the revolutionary activities together.
+Find others who also want rich friendships, and practice the revolutionary activities together.
 When you make a good friend, practice supporting each other, sharing, standing for what's right, holding each other to a high standard, encouraging each person to give their sacred gifts, and cultivating bravery.
 Practice purposely creating surveillance-free spaces without any recording devices present so you can have privacy.

 Many people have little time and energy to develop deep friendships due to all kinds of stressors, such as keeping their job, rearing children, and worrying about politics.
 Find ways to share your time and energy so that overworked parents can have some time away from kids without resorting to electronic "babysitters," or so people can feel resilient if their job goes away.
 If someone lives in a food desert, help them get fresh produce.
 If someone can't afford fresh produce, help them find a worktrade opportunity so they don't need to pay to eat well.